mhashirbadar/Linux-Luminarium/M9_Processes&Jobs.md

 The space or semicolon allows you to execute the actual challenge binary.
 Now that the decoy is dead and a reader (cat) is waiting in the background, /challenge/run can safely open /tmp/flag_fifo, write the real flag into it, and exit.
 The moment /challenge/run writes to the pipe, the background cat process catches the data and prints your flag to the screen.

+## Suspending Processes

+You have learned to interrupt processes with Ctrl-C, but there are less drastic measures you can use to get your terminal back!
+You can suspend processes to the background with Ctrl-Z. In this level, we'll explore how this works and, in the next level, we'll figure out how to resume those suspended processes!

+This level's run wants to see another copy of itself running and using the same terminal.
+How?
+Use the terminal to launch it, then suspend it, then launch another copy while the first is suspended!

+### Step 1:
+**/challenge/run**
+### Step 2:
+press **Ctrl + Z**
+### Step 3:
+again, **/challenge/run**
+It should reveal you the flag!

+## Resuming Processes
+Usually, when you suspend processes, you'll want to resume them at some point.
+Otherwise, why not just terminate them?
+To resume processes, your shell provides the fg command, a builtin that takes the suspended process, resumes it, and puts it back in the foreground of your terminal.

+Go try it out!
+This challenge's run needs you to suspend it, then resume it.
+Good luck!

+### Step 1:
+**/challenge/run**
+### Step 2:
+press **Ctrl + Z**
+### Step 3:
+**ps -ef** and note the PID of the /challenge/run process**
+### Step 4:
+**fg <PID>**